Run Procedure

 In the Procedure tab of the Action Button preferences you can specify the Output Format:

-• Automatic: This will cause dbFront to check the returned value and select HTML as the output format if a single column and row was returned, , or TABLE if multiple rows and columns were returned.
+- Automatic: This will cause dbFront to check the returned value and select HTML as the output format if a single column and row was returned, or TABLE if multiple rows and columns were returned.
+Can also trigger the ProcedureAPI.

-• Report / Export (NEW): Pass the returned records to the Quick Report / Export engine,
+- Report / Export: Pass the returned records to the Quick Report / Export engine,

-• Server Directed (NEW): A list of actions as prepared by the stored procedure,
+- Server Directed (ProcedureAPI): A custom action as specified by the stored procedure,

-• Simple Html: Return the value from the first column and row as HTML that will be shown in a dialog.
+- Simple Html: Return the value from the first column and row as HTML that will be shown in a dialogue.

 The Report / Export output format causes the Stored Procedure output to be sent directly to the Quick Report / Export engine.
 This allows for the creation of Excel or CSV exports and template-based Quick Reports.
 Quick Reports can be viewed as Html, downloaded in PDF format, or sent directly to a Server attached printer.